 The Boggart by Susan Cooper (trilogy).
 We loved reading aloud this hilarious book about an invisible, magical and mischievous spirit.
 The Boggart lives in an old Scottish castle but he accidentally gets transported to Toronto when he is trapped in an old desk.
 He has fun making mischief in his new digs but soon he feels homesick and searches for a way to get back home.
 Recommended for listeners ages 6-7 and up.

 Bob by Wendy Mass and Rebecca Stead.
-Here’s another book about a small magical creature far from home.
+Here's another book about a small magical creature far from home.
 Mass and Stead wrote the book in alternating voices.
-11 year old Livy returns to her grandmother’s farm in Australia and finds a small green sprite-like creature in the closet.
-Bob insists that he and Livy were friends when she was last there when she was five years old, but Livy doesn’t remember.
+11-year-old Livy returns to her grandmother's farm in Australia and finds a small green sprite-like creature in the closet.
+Bob insists that he and Livy were friends when she was last there when she was five years old, but Livy doesn't remember.
 Together they set out to figure out who Bob is and where he is from.
 Recommended for listeners ages 6-7 and up.

 Where the Woods End by Charlotte Salter.
-I loved this suspenseful read and it is a good book to read in October, but it is not for sensitive children.
-Kestrel hunts “grabbers,” frightening creatures that thrive on your fears.
+I loved this suspenseful read and while it's a good book to read in October, it is not for sensitive children.
+Kestrel hunts "grabbers," frightening creatures that thrive on your fears.
 Kestrel and her amusing weasel companion work on finding a way out of the woods so Kestrel can escape her grotesque home life and the bullies in her village.
-But when Kestrel’s own grabber starts to appear she must learn how to defeat it or escape before it catches up with her.
+But when Kestrel's own grabber starts to appear she must learn how to defeat it or escape before it catches up with her.
 Recommended for ages 8 and up, but middle school kids and even teens will enjoy this as a family read aloud, too.

 Don't forget to look out for our other monthly read aloud book lists: